strapdata/elassandra-operator/docs/source/multi-dc.rst

 The Kubernetes CoreDNS is used for two reasons:

-* Resolve DNS name of you DNZ zone from inside the Kubernetes cluster using DNS forwarders.
+* Resolve DNS name of you DNS zone from inside the Kubernetes cluster using DNS forwarders.
 * Reverse resolution of the broadcast Elassandra public IP addresses to Kubernetes nodes private IP required by the AddressTranslator of the Cassandra driver.

 You can deploy the CodeDNS custom configuration with the strapdata coredns-forwarder HELM chart to basically install (or replace) the coredns-custom configmap, and restart coreDNS pods.

 If your Kubernetes nodes have the ExternalIP set (like GKE), prepare the coreDNS with this command: